 1. Check the Validity of Their Private Investigators License

 Licensing requirements vary from state to state.
 Ensure that they are licensed in the State in which you intend to hire them.
 Investigators are permitted to work cross-border under mutual recognition laws but ideally retain one in the state that the work will be in.
 Don’t be afraid to confirm with the licensing authority that the investigation firm you are looking to hire is in good standing and have the correct licensing.
 Most states have the ability to check the registration of the business online, as long as you have the license number.
 It is a legal requirement for any investigation firm or sole trader to list their license number on their website.
 Before contacting them check the validity of the license with the government body.

 2. Ask If the Private Investigators Surveillance Videos Have a Date & Time Stamp

-3. Confirm The Private Investigator You Are Hiring Have an Action Plan for Your Surveillance Situation.
+3. Confirm The Private Investigator You Are Hiring Has an Action Plan for Your Surveillance Situation.

-4. Ask How Much Your Private Investigator Charges – Be Aware Of the Cheapest Price
+4. Ask How Much Your Private Investigator Charges – Beware Of the Cheapest Price

 You know the old adage – you get what you pay for.

 Using two investigation field operatives is a formula for success.
 After obtaining the video the next most important thing is avoiding being caught out by the subject.
 Years of experience in the field often mean an increase in the price of surveillance over a competitor’s quote.
 It is worth the extra money to assure that you are hiring a veteran investigator(s) that knows how to avoid being detected.
 A private detective is not invisible and relies on experience and common sense to blend in with his surroundings, and not take chances that would risk compromising a discreet investigation.